 The conference is going online for 2021!

-We also announce a second round of submission, the deadline for this round being JANUARY 15, 2021.
+The deadline for abstract submission was extended to February 6, 2021.
 Please follow the steps on the website for submitting your work.

 In the same time, we want to announce a fee reduction: all fees (for all categories of participants) will be 20 Euros.

 Embodied Cognition at the Crossroads of Philosophy, Linguistics, Psychology and Artificial Intelligence

 The assumption that cognition is fundamentally linked to the body and to the environment is recognized more and more as a possible key to understanding the human mind.
 In order to think or to speak, one must possess not only the capacity to use one’s intelligence, but also the ability to use the body in a certain way.
 The present conference aims at thoroughly analysing the link between cognition and the body; and, as a starting point in our discussions, we propose the critical orientation of Embodied Cognition.
 Inspired by this approach, we strongly encourage inter/multi-disciplinary approaches.

 Scholars, both junior and senior, from domains such as philosophy, linguistics, psychology, neuroscience, anthropology, and artificial intelligence/robotics are invited to present original theoretical and empirical research papers that discuss any aspect of Embodied Cognition, including but not limited to the following topics: